pilif/sacy/README.markdown

 * **Fallback**: If at any time there is an issue in generating the cached copy, sacy will not alter the existing link tags.
 Sure: More requests will be sent to the server, but nothing will break.
 * **Concurrency**: If two requests come in at the same time and the cache-file does not exist, sacy will neither create a corrupted cache file, *nor will it block* any request.
 Any request being processed while the cache is being written will have the individual links in the code.
 Any subsequent request will link to the compiled file.
 * **Being Helpful**: The unique name of the cache file contains the base names of the CSS files used to create the compilation which helps you to debug this quickly.
 If you look inside the file, you'll find a list of the full path names (minus the `DOCUMENT_ROOT` as to not expose private data)
+* **url()-rewriting**: If you are using relative urls in your css files, they would break if they are used in css-files in hierarchies deeper than what sacy exposes.
+This would cause background images not to load and lots of other funny mistakes.
+Thus, sacy looks at the CSS files and tries to rewrite all url()'s it finds using information from `ASSET_COMPILE_URL_ROOT` to point to the correct files again.

 Installation
 ------------

-1. Place `block.asset_compile.php` in your smarty plugin directory
+1. Place `block.asset_compile.php` and `sacy/sacy.php` in your smarty plugin directory
 2. Edit the two constants at the top.
 The `OUTPUT_DIR` is where you want the files written to, `URL_ROOT` is how that directoy is accessible from the outside.
 3. there is no step 3